Xilmi/Rotp-Fusion/README.md

 ## What's New

+2023.04.03 (BR)
+- Some code cleaning.
+(Ghost, imports, comments)
+  - Removed some ghost of profiles.
+  - Removed some old commented test.
+  - Cleaned import list.
+  - Made private some public methods.

 2023.04.02 (BR)
 - Right click on alert to center the map on the system.
 - Totally removed Profiles Manager (Was no more maintained -> Danger)